leolanese/python-by-example/Data-Type/Readme.md

-# Python Scalar & Collection Data-Types
+# Scalar & Collection Data-Types

 > Keep in mind that Python is dynamically typed, meaning you don't need to declare the data type explicitly